 As I reflect on what building styles say of their patrons, I’ll be asking if the same messages cannot be conveyed through a swimsuit design.
 I’m not proposing to design swimsuits that look like buildings, like those costumes architects wore of their own buildings to the 1931 Beaux Arts ball in New York.
-I’m planning on designing, making and photographing legitimate garments that say, with a swimsuit, what people have said with their buildings.
+I’m planning on designing, making and photographing legitimate garments that make the same statements as architectural styles.

 That’s hardly a departure from what I’ve done from the start as a swimwear designer.
 It’s more a matter of disciplining myself to produce new designs, for art’s sake, rather than just for more sales.

 If you want to rekindle your love of an art form, then leave it.
 Turn your back on it completely and tell yourself you will never seek an income from it again.
 That's what I did with architecture when turning to fashion.
 Then a few years later, it struck me, that my city's architecture is my outer most layer of clothes.
 Free of the burden of working in the field for a living, yet endowed with great knowledge about it, I have nothing to do but enjoy it.
 It feels like I've been given a grandchild!